 First, let me tell you what it is not.
 CCA is not a co-op.
 At a co-op, parents work cooperatively to teach each other’s children a variety of subjects.
 Parents take turns participating in and coordinating co-op events, and all work together to make the school year happen.
 Co-ops can be a wonderful experience for a homeschool family.
 But we were looking to create something unique to fill a different niche in the homeschool community.

-Cornerstone Christian Academy is a homeschool tutorial for elementary students from grades 1 through high school.
-The elementary grades, grades 1 through 6, will meet a total of 24 times per year for classes, as well as additional days for field trips and school parties and activities.
-Grades 7 and up meet for 30 class days, as well as additional days for field trips and parties.
+Cornerstone Christian Academy is a homeschool tutorial for kindergarten through high school.
+Kindergarten and elementary grades 1st through 4th, will meet a total of 24 times per year for classes, as well as additional days for field trips, school parties, and activities.
+Grades 5 and up meet for 30 class days, as well as additional days for field trips and parties.

 The elementary classes we offer at CCA are aimed at being both scholastic and fun.
 We want our kids to learn in their CCA classes about academic subjects such as literature, science, history, art, the Bible, and financial intelligence.
 We want their learning ‘day out’ of the house to be highly educational, but still full of interesting and engaging activities, such as games, arts and crafts, and various hands-on materials.
 And we want to take lots of educational and memorable field trips with our homeschool group!
 CCA is exactly what we’ve been looking for, for our kids.
 We hope that you can come and join us in enjoying such a unique and enriching learning experience!

 Parents of CCA students sign their kids up for exactly what classes they want their kids to take.
-There are at least five classes offered for each age group.
-Classes will meet on Tuesday’s from 8am til 3pm at West Hills Baptist Church in Lebanon, with classes beginning in August.
+There are at least 3 classes offered for each of the 6 class periods for each age group (1st – 12th grades).
+Classes will meet on Tuesdays from 8 a.m. until 3:30 p.m. at The Journey Church in Lebanon.
+(The kindergarten class meets for 3 hours either in the morning or the afternoon.)
+Classes for 5th-12th begin usually the third week in August.
+Classes for kindergarten – 4th begin in September, the first Tuesday after Labor Day.
 We will have a one-hour break for lunch, which will also be a great time for the kids to socialize and visit with their friends.
-They can talk, play games (not ipods or ipads, but card games or board games), and if the weather is nice then we will take them outside to play tag, throw a football or frisbee, or hang out and enjoy the weather.
+They can talk, play games (not iPods or iPads, but card games or board games), and if the weather is nice then we will take them outside to play tag, throw a football or frisbee, or hang out and enjoy the weather.
 They will need to remain in the room (or outdoors) under our teachers’ supervision at all times, and will not be allowed to roam in or outside the building.

 We look forward to another outstanding year of homeschooling our children together!